wawandco/fako/README.md

   // This prints something like AnthonyMeyer@Twimbo.biz
   // or another valid email

-  var userWithoutEmail User
+  var userWithOnlyEmail User
-  fako.FillOnly(&userWithoutEmail, "Email")
+  fako.FillOnly(&userWithOnlyEmail, "Email")
   //This will fill all only the email

   var userWithoutEmail User
-  fako.FillExcept(&user, "Email")
+  fako.FillExcept(&userWithoutEmail, "Email")
   //This will fill all the fields except the email

 }